-- 1. The forecast for 2018-19 the estimated operating tax rate is \$4.5895, and debt service will be \$.75, for a total tax rate of \$5.3395.
-The operating local property tax is estimated to be \$65.5 million, which is approximately \$2.2 million more than what was actually received in 2017-18. - 2.
-The Foundation Formula and Classroom Trust revenue forecast's factors are estimated to remain flat: State Adequacy Target (SAT), Dollar Value Modifier (DVM) of 1.092 and Classroom Trust payment of \$405 per WADA.
-Our formula payment WADA is expected to decrease slightly in 2017-18 as a result of a small decline in enrollment. - 3.
-Proposition C sales tax revenue remains relatively flat as the formula for Proposition C revenue is based on a prior year WADA.
-We estimate the decrease in WADA as a result of our declining enrollment will be offset by slight increases to the per WADA amount, which is an indication of our local economy improving. - 4.
+- 1. The forecast for 2019-20 the estimated operating tax rate is \$4.39, and debt service will be \$.75, for a total estimated tax rate of \$5.3395.
+This rate will be finalized once the County Assessor provides the total assessed valuation after the Board of Adjustment meets.
+The operating local property tax is estimated to be \$57.6 million, which is approximately \$1.5 million more than what was actually received in 2018-19. - 2.
+The Foundation Formula and Classroom Trust revenue forecast's factors are estimated to remain flat: State Adequacy Target (SAT), Dollar Value Modifier (DVM) of 1.092 and Classroom Trust payment of \$409 per WADA.
+Our formula payment WADA is expected to decrease slightly in 2019-20 as a result of a small decline in enrollment. - 3.
+Proposition C sales tax revenue will increase slightly, and is based on a prior year WADA.
+We estimate the decrease in WADA as a result of our declining enrollment will be offset by slight increases to the per WADA amount (currently estimated by DESE to be over \$1025/student), which is an indication of our local economy improving. - 4.
 Other county, state and federal revenues remain relatively flat.